TRANSLATIONS TALKS ABOUT

-Her work is informed by research into other people’s transformations, and into histories of the book/textual technologies.
+Julia Anastasia Pelosi-Thorpe works with English, Latin, Italian, Dialects, and encoding markup languages to adapt and translate texts.
+Her work is informed by research into other people’s transformations and histories of the book/textual technologies.

 Reflections